amlan-roy/react-custom-dynamic-form/CONTRIBUTING.md

 If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

+## Scripts

+- `dev`: Starts the local Storybook server, use this to develop and preview your components.
+- `test`: Runs all your tests with vitest.
+- `test:watch`: Runs tests in watch mode.
+- `test:ui`: Runs tests with a UI.
+- `test:coverage`: Runs tests and generates a coverage report.
+- `build`: Builds your Storybook as a static web application.
+- `build:lib`: Builds your component library with Vite.
+- `lint`: Runs ESLint.
+- `format`: Formats your code with Prettier.

 ## Requests for new feature